SchornacklabSLCU/amfinder/README.md

 ### Installation instructions

 `amf` requires at least **Python 3.6**.
-Below is a typical installation, using a virtual environment to install dependencies (`requirements.txt`):
+Below is a typical installation, using a virtual environment to install dependencies:

 ```bash
 $ python3.7 -m venv amfenv